Executors layer on-premise deployment

-- If you don't want to grant access to your internal services.
-As the processes source code runs in your systems, there is no need to open network connections from the YepCode cloud.
+• If you don't want to grant access to your internal services.
+As the processes' source code runs in your systems, there is no need to open network connections from the YepCode cloud.

 Ask for credentials to configure the on-premise deployment

-Each team that wants to use the on-premise deployment must have an account in our docker registry and also must ask for the LICENSE_TOKEN
+Each team that wants to use the on-premise deployment must have an account in our docker registry and also must ask for the LICENSE_TOKEN to start the executors.

-to start the executors.
-You can ask for this credentials and configuration using the following form:
+You can ask for these credentials and configuration contacting us.

-Login in our docker registry
+Login to our Docker registry

 All the needed docker images are available in our docker registry, and you'll receive the credentials after filling the form above:

-$ docker login registry.docker.yepcode.io
+$ docker login https://europe-docker.pkg.dev

-Username: ada-lovelace
+Username: _json_key_base64

 Password: *********

-mode.
+After that, to start your executor you can use a docker-compose file with or without using the docker swarm mode.
 For both options, you'll only need to provide the executor with the license token we gave you.
 Instructions for both ways are below.

-For this approach you only need to create a docker-compose.yml
+For this approach you only need to create a docker-compose.yml file with the YepCode executor service.

 To provide the license token you have two alternatives:

-- Fill it directly in the docker-compose file
+• Fill it directly in the docker-compose file

-- Store it in an external file and reference it from the docker-compose file
+• Store it in an external file and reference it from the docker-compose file

 If you want to have the token inside the docker-compose file, here is your file sample: